Field Sobriety Testing and DUI Charges

 being stopped by officers and therefore, unable to successfully perform

-You need a lawyer for DUI charges in Mesa who has an understanding of all
+You need a lawyer for DUI charges in Tempe who has an understanding of

-aspects of these types of cases, including sobriety testing, case investigation
+all aspects of these types of cases, including sobriety testing, case

-and preparing a strong legal defense on your behalf in order to determine
+investigation and preparing a strong legal defense on your behalf in order

-the best course of action in resolving a DUI case.
-An experienced defense
+to determine the best course of action in resolving a DUI case.
+An experienced

-attorney will identify any legal or factual weaknesses in a case and challenge
+defense attorney will identify any legal or factual weaknesses in a case

-the evidence presented by the State, including field sobriety test results,
+and challenge the evidence presented by the State, including field sobriety

-as well as blood and/or breath test results.
-Make an appointment today
+test results, as well as blood and/or breath test results.
+Make an appointment

-Contact a Mesa DUI attorney if you were charged with a DUI and were required to perform field sobriety
+Contact a Tempe DUI attorney if you were charged with a DUI and were required to perform field sobriety

 tests prior to your arrest.